 Erosion & Sedimentation Control - This program requires basic controls and site stabilization when a project involves filling, displacing, or exposing earthen material.
 No permit is required.
 The law sets a minimum across-the-board standard that helps prevent harm to surface waters.

-Mining - This program regulates larger gravel pits, quarries, and clay and topsoil mining operations.
-For metallic mineral mining, see Site Location of Development.
+Mining - This program regulates larger gravel pits, quarries, clay and topsoil mining operations, and metallic mineral mining and advanced exploration.